charlenellll/LeetCodeSolution/Techniques-problem numbers.md

   + Base case
   + Recursive steps

-104; (111: There's a trap upon the base case, should be careful)
+104;  111: There's a trap upon the base recursive step, should be careful

 226; (Exercise: 100，101，222，110)